ZW471/GraphAU-Pain/README.md

 - Python 3.9+
 - Installed dependencies for the project environment.
 - Access to the UNBC dataset, and store your processed dataset in `data\UNBC` folder, and use `img` and `list` subfolder to store the images and labels.
+Sample files are provided.
-- Pretrained weights for AU recognition module from [ME-GraphAU](https://github.com/CVI-SZU/ME-GraphAU?tab=readme-ov-file).
+- Pretrained weights for CNN backbone and AU recognition module from [ME-GraphAU](https://github.com/CVI-SZU/ME-GraphAU?tab=readme-ov-file).

 ## Usage